 - Dental crowns

-Dr. Thomas is a Fellow of the International Congress of Oral Implantologists, which requires him to pass examinations on both the surgical and prosthetic phases of implantology.
-He completes the entire process—planning, placement, and restoration—in his office.
+Dr. Thomas is a Fellow of the International Congress of Oral Implantologists, which means that he has passed rigorous examinations on both the surgical and prosthetic phases of implantology.
+So he is qualified to complete the entire process—planning, surgical placement, and restoration—in his office.
 You’ll receive high-quality implants.
 One of the potential complications of having different dentists do the placement and the restoration of implants is the chance for communication errors.
 Since the surgeon isn’t intimately familiar with the prosthetic phase, there is a chance that the position of the implants may not be optimal.
 Before beginning your surgery, Dr. Thomas will know exactly where he wants the implants placed and why.

 The Cost of Poor Quality

 A dentist who takes shortcuts to save you money can make serious mistakes.
+Click here to read more about dental implant failure, which can be the consequence when proper procedures aren’t followed.
 The uncomfortable and costly results include:

 - Improper healing